techascent/tech.ml.dataset.sql/README.md

  provides many utility functions (like creating connection strings for postgresql servers) that may be helpful along with required helpers if you want to implement bindings to a different sql update/insert pathway.

+ Included in this repo is a nice, one-stop [docker pathway](scripts/start-local-postgres) for development purposes that will start the a server with the expected settings used  by the unit testing system.

 ## License